Michaelszeng/6.8210-Underactuated-Robotics-Notes/4) Lyapunov Analysis.md

 <!-- The set of PSD matrices between (i.e. interpolated between) two PSD matrices is a convex set (all matrices remain PSD) $\rightarrow$ searching this space is a convex optimization. -->

+#### Drawback of SOS

+Does not scale well with dimension; higher dimension --> exponentially large monomial basis --> exponentially many decision variables.

 #### Example: Searching for a Lyapunov function via SOS